leafsphp/docs/src/modules/fetch/README.md

 echo json_encode($res);
 ```

+As you noticed, configuration made on the fetch class also applies to the `fetch` method.

 ### shortcut methods

 The fetch class comes with shortcut methods named after http methods `get`, `post`, `put`, `patch`, ...